 Handloading is relatively popular for both cartridges and reloading components are widely available.
-Since the two cartridges both utilize the same .264″ bullets that are also shared by cartridges like the 6.5x55mm Swedish Mauser, 6.5 Lapua, the .260 Remington, and the .264 Winchester Magnum, there’s an excellent selection of good quality bullets available to choose from.
+Since the two cartridges both utilize the same .264″ bullets that are also shared by cartridges like the 6.5x55mm Swedish Mauser, 6.5 Lapua, the .260 Remington, the 6.5 PRC, and the .264 Winchester Magnum, there’s an excellent selection of good quality bullets available to choose from.

 6.5 Grendel vs 6.5 Creedmoor: Rifle Selection

 Once again, the 6.5 Creedmoor is the most widely available and multiple companies produce good semi-automatic as well as bolt-action rifles chambered in that cartridge.
 On the other hand, only a few companies make firearms chambered in 6.5 Grendel, though the selection is slowly improving.